arac-codespace/strat-map/README.md

 # Introduction

 The purpose of this application is to automatically generate a stratigraphic column based on the information the user provides using Mike Bostock's Data-Driven-Documents Javascript Library (D3.js).

+The application uses the Paleobiology Database (PBDB) to automatically look for icons and additional taxon information based on what the user inputs.

-Thanks to Google Map's wonderful API, the user will also be able to see the location of each of those columns on a map in the form of markers if proper coordinates are provided when creating a column.
+Thanks to Google Map's wonderful API, the user will also be able to see the location of each of those columns plotted on a map in the form of markers if proper coordinates are provided when creating a column.
 Clicking the markers will open an info window with a simplified version of the stratigraphic column.

-Furthermore, thanks to svg-crowbar.js, the user will also be able to download the column in SVG format and edit it using a SVG editor (ie: Inkscape, Illustrator...).
+Furthermore, svg-crowbar.js allows users to download the column in SVG format and edit it using a SVG editor (ie: Inkscape, Illustrator...).

-Note: This website's still in active development.
+Note: This website is in **active** development.
 If you have any issues or suggestions please contact me at: *alex.aguirre0026@gmail.com*

 # Changelog
-stratMap v0.4.0 TBD
+stratMap v0.4.0
+2/13/2018
 + Fossil implementation
   * The application makes use of the PBDB's web services to load icons and provide additional information about the